ignorer001/ignorer001.github.io/_pages/about.md

 News
 ---
-- 📢 **I am actively looking for motivated MS, undergraduate students to work with me.**
+- 📢 **I am always looking for motivated MS, undergraduate students to work with me.**
 If you are interested in my research and/or have questions, please feel free to drop me an email attached with your CV.
 (*Email: yinliu [AT] bjut [DOT] edu [DOT] cn*)
+- April 2023.
+One article accepted to Computer Communications (CC)!
 - August 2022.
 One paper accepted to APSEC'22!
 - July 2022.
 One article accepted to Journal of Systems & Software (JSS)!
 - February 2022.
 One article accepted to Journal of Systems & Software (JSS)!